rahpaere/outcomes/programming-outcomes.md

 -   Decompose a program into modules at a source file level, using separate compilation. *separate compilation is a C term, but this should really include other forms of file-level inclusion/modularity*
--   Use toolchain components such as compiler, interpreter, text editor, command line, or IDE.
+-   Recognize important tools and language features for quickly learning a new language or translating.

+### Discuss computing problems among humans.

+-   Use language reference documentation, tutorials, fora, IRC, mailing lists, user groups, conferences, etc.
+-   Value consistent programming style.
+-   Consistently use a personal programming style.
+-   Adapt programming style to a group project.
+-   Explain requirements, design decisions, and coding decisions, using source code (variable names, conventions, etc.), programming comments, documentation, and in conversation with people.
+-   Read other people's code and get meaning from it.
--   Recognize important pieces of toolchain/documentation for quickly learning a new language or translating.
+-   Recognize important pieces of documentation for quickly learning a new language or translating.

 ### Justify trust in a program's correctness.